Adaptive Robust Kernels for Non-Linear Least Squares Problems: Least Squares with an Adapting Kernel

 \section{Least Squares with an Adapting Kernel}

 Our approach targets dynamically adapting robust kernels when solving NLS problems by estimating a hyper-parameter that controls the shape of the robust kernel.
-This parameter becomes part of the estimation process in an expectation-maximization fashion.
-Before explaining our approach, we first explain robust NLS estimation and generalized kernels to give the reader a complete view.
+This parameter becomes part of the estimation process in an alternating error minimization procedure.
+Before explaining our approach, we first explain robust NLS estimation and generalized kernels to give the reader a complete view~(\secref{sec:robust_estimation}).
+We then present the generalized robust kernel proposed by Barron~\cite{barron2019cvpr}, which is the foundation of our work~(\secref{sec:adaptive_kernel}).
+We extend Barron's robust kernel to deal with strong outliers typically encountered in robotics applications~(\secref{sec:truncated_kernel}) and use it for solving typical state estimation problems~(\secref{sec:optimization_alpha}).